StackStorm/st2/docs/source/rbac.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 By default all the pack resources inherit all the permission from a pack.
 This means that if you
-grant "execute" permission to a pack, user will be able to execute all the actions inside that
+grant ``action_execute`` permission to a pack, user will be able to execute all the actions inside
-pack.
-Similarly, if you grant "delete" permission to a pack, user will be able to delete all the
+that pack.
+Similarly, if you grant ``rule_delete`` permission to a pack, user will be able to
-resources in a pack (action, rule).
+create new rules in that pack.

 Defining roles and user role assignments
 ----------------------------------------